sanjaybh/aircode_api_shopping/docs/en/src/guide/functions/debug.md

+---
+title: Debug Online | AirCode Docs
+description: AirCode provide a set of easy-to-use online debugging tools to help you quickly obtain the running results of functions.
+---

 # Debug Online {#intro}

 Debugging is an essential part of the development.
-We provide a set of easy-to-use online debugging tools to help you quickly obtain the running results of functions.
+AirCode provide a set of easy-to-use online debugging tools to help you quickly obtain the running results of functions.

 <ACImage src="/_images/1671517286503.png" mode="light" />
 <ACImage src="/_images/1671517302558.png" mode="dark" />